blackdenarius307/Extract-Transform-Load-From-Start-to-Finish/README.md

 ## <div align = "center"> Exploring relationships between traffic accidents and Covid-19 pandemic. </div>
 ![cover_art.png](pictures/covid_transport.png)
 ### <div align= "center"> Goal </div>
-We are looking at traffic accident data from January 21st, 2020 to June 2020 and comparing it to Covid data, to see if the proliferation of the virus has had an effect on traffic accidents due to the various shutdowns put into place.
-Our expectation is that when these measures are put into place, Traffic accidents will decrease.
+We are examining traffic accident data for the state of New York from May 1st, 2020 to May 15th, 2020 and comparing it to Covid fatality data in the same area and time to gauge whether or not short term severe virus activity (deaths) resulted in any short term shifts in traffic accident occurrence.
 #### <div align = "center"> Sources </div>

   1. [Accident Information](https://www.kaggle.com/sobhanmoosavi/us-accidents?select=US_Accidents_June20.csv)